What is controlled comforting?

 Controlled comforting is sometimes called controlled crying.

-Controlled comforting or controlled crying is different from crying it out, where a baby is left to cry until she falls asleep.
-Crying it out isn’t recommended by child health professionals because it isn’t safe or effective in helping children learn to settle themselves to sleep.
+Controlled comforting is different from crying it out, where a baby is left to cry until she falls asleep.
+Crying it out isn’t recommended by child health professionals because it isn’t safe or effective in helping children get to sleep by themselves.
+Crying it out is sometimes called extinction crying.

 How to do controlled comforting